emlid/emlid-docs/docs/reach/rs2/placement.md

 !!! tip ""
-    A well-placed Reach is essential for achieving good RTK positioning results.
+    A well-placed Reach base is essential for achieving good RTK positioning results.

 You can place your smartphone near the window in your house and it will obtain GNSS coordinates after some time, but for RTK such environment won't be sufficient.
-For RTK to work there are special requirements for Reach placement.
+For RTK to work there are special requirements for placing the base.

 ### Clear sky view without any obstacles